Packard 200

-The Packard 200 was an automobile model produced by the Packard Motor Car Company of Detroit, Michigan during model years 1951 and 1952.
+The Packard 200 is an automobile model produced by the Packard Motor Car Company of Detroit, Michigan during model years 1951 and 1952.
 Models in the 200 designation represented the least expensive Packard model range, on the firm's shortest wheelbase, and least powerful 288 CID 8-cylinder in-line engine.
 It replaced the Packard One-Twenty and the Packard One-Ten, and was renamed the Packard Clipper for the 1953 model year.

 Concurrently, the company also produced the Packard 250, which shared the same basic body and wheelbase as the 200, but was equipped with Packard's larger 327 CID 8-cylinder in-line engine and stylized with more upscale exterior detailing.
 The 250 model line consisted of the convertible and the Mayfair hardtop.

 Overview

 The 1951 Packard 200 and 250 were introduced as Packard's least expensive model range on August 24, 1950, taking the place of the low-line Packard Standard models which were eliminated for the 1951 model year.
 The 200 debuted as part of the fully redesigned Packard line, attributed to John Reinhart.
-Replacing the bulbous 1948-1950 Packards in the 22nd and 23rd Packard Series, Reinhart's "High Pockets" design was more formal than its predecessor, and would serve Packard until the end of the 1956 model year when true Packard production ceased.
+Replacing the bulbous, ponton appearance, 1948-1950 Packards in the 22nd and 23rd Packard Series, Reinhart's "High Pockets" design was more formal than its predecessor, and would serve Packard until the end of the 1956 model year when true Packard production ceased.

 Both the 200 and the 250 were considered "junior" series cars, and were separated from the Packard 300 and Packard Patrician 400 models by their shorter wheelbases (122 in versus 127 in) and lesser trim appointments.
 Packard 200 standard models were available as a four-door sedan, two-door coupé, and a three-passenger business coupé (lacking a rear seat).
 While similar in appearance to the senior cars, the junior Packard lacked the noted Packard cormorant hood ornament and had vertical tail lights instead of the horizontal units on the senior models.
 The junior models also lacked the wrap-around rear window feature found on senior Packard sedan models.

-The 250 model range was introduced in March 1951, and was specially designed to fill the vacuum of Packard having neither a hardtop or convertible in its 1951 model range.
-Besides their unique body styles, 250's received three jet-louvers on each rear-quarterpanel.
+The 250 model range was introduced in March 1951, and was specially designed to fill the vacuum of Packard having neither a hardtop or convertible in its 1951 model range when the Victoria Convertible was discontinued.
+Besides their unique body styles, 250's received three jet-louvers on each rear-quarter panel.
 Better grade trim and fabric were used within.